Carnitine is beneficial for muscle growth and a lean body, as it:

 Carnitine for muscle hypertrophy

-Carnitine is a popular supplement among athletes and fitness enthusiasts, as it’s a compound that is found mainly in muscle and acts as a fat burner.
+Carnitine is a popular supplement among athletes and fitness enthusiasts, as it’s a compound that is found mainly in the muscles and acts as a fat burner.
 In fact, carnitine burns body fat for energy.

-Therefore, athletes take carnitine to build muscle mass, improve performance, increase energy levels, and even decrease fat percentage in the body.
-But, there aren’t consistent evidence that carnitine supplements can improve sport performance in healthy athletes.
+Therefore, athletes take carnitine to build muscle mass, improve performance, increase energy levels, and even decrease fat percentage.
+But, there aren’t consistent evidence that carnitine supplements can improve sport performance or body composition in healthy athletes.

-So, carnitine may help endurance athletes and athletes who do resistance training for muscle strength and growth.
+So, carnitine is beneficial for endurance athletes and athletes who do resistance training for muscle growth and strength.
 According to a small study, carnitine supplementation increased work output of exercise by 11%.

-Furthermore, L-carnitine supplementation could limit the imbalance between protein synthesis and protein breakdown which leads to muscle loss.
+Furthermore, L-carnitine supplementation could limit the imbalance between protein synthesis and protein breakdown, supporting muscle growth.

 Do I need carnitine supplements to build muscle mass?

-Certainly, carnitine plays a key role in energy metabolism.
+Certainly, carnitine plays a key role in energy metabolism, and it’s good for weight loss.
 But, research finds no consistent evidence that carnitine supplements can indeed improve physical performance or increase muscle growth.

-For instance, some studies have reported that taking a carnitine dose of 2-4g a day can increase energy levels, and endurance capacity during physical exercise.
+For instance, some studies have reported that taking a carnitine dose of 2–4 grams a day from supplements can increase energy levels, and endurance capacity during physical exercise.